robertoplatz/aws_certified_practitioner_exam/Whizlabs/questions/exam01.md

 **Question 46**

-46. Project team enhancing the security features of a banking application, requires implementing a threat detection service that continuously monitors malicious activitiesand unauthorized behaviors to protect AWS accounts, workloads, and data stored in Amazon S3.
+46. Project team enhancing the security features of a banking application, requires implementing a threat detection service that continuously monitors malicious activities and unauthorized behaviors to protect AWS accounts, workloads, and data stored in Amazon S3.
 Which AWS services should the project team select?
 *  A. AWS Shield
 *  B. AWS Firewall Manager
 *  C. Amazon GuardDuty